sarunk-dev/llm-shield/Lab_Instructions.md

 ### Types of Prompt Injection

-1. **Direct Prompt Injections (Jailbreaking)**
+1. **Direct Prompt Injections (AKA Jailbreaking)**
    A direct prompt injection involves an attacker manipulating the LLM's system-level instructions.
 By carefully crafting inputs, the attacker can bypass restrictions, modify the model's behavior, or extract confidential information, effectively "jailbreaking" the model from its intended use.

 2. **Indirect Prompt Injections**
    In an indirect prompt injection, the attacker controls external sources like websites, documents, or other data that the LLM processes.
 The LLM, when interacting with these compromised sources, can be tricked into generating responses or behavior aligned with the attacker’s goals, without the attacker directly interacting with the model.

-### Lab Example: Indirect Prompt Injection Attack on LLAMA 3
+### Lab Example: Indirect Prompt Injection Attack on Llama 3

-In this lab, we will carry out an **indirect prompt injection attack** on LLAMA 3.
-You will act as the attacker, embedding malicious inputs into an external source that LLAMA 3 processes.
+In this lab, we will carry out an **indirect prompt injection attack** on Llama 3.
+You will act as the attacker, embedding malicious inputs into an external source that Llama 3 processes.
 By leveraging this vulnerability, you will see how an attacker can alter the model's output or extract unintended information, demonstrating how indirect prompt injection works in practice.

-# About this Lab
+::page{title="About this Lab"}

 In this lab, you will take on two distinct roles: